tool_context

 injected_tools: list[str] | None = None

 When several tools run in the same model round they share this ToolContext and execute concurrently via asyncio.gather.
-Use only atomic updates (e.g. list.append); avoid read-modify-write races on the same list without coordination.
+Prefer list.extend / append; avoid non-atomic read-modify-write patterns.
+Backgrounded tools (task manager) may still race with later rounds on the same ctx—keep mutations minimal.

 sent_files: list[dict[str, Any]]